-Bryan Scales is in his fifth season with the Revolution Academy.
-The 2013-14 season is his fourth year as Director of Youth Development after being promoted to that position in November 2010.
-In addition to heading the club’s youth development program, Scales also serves as the head coach of the Under-16 squad, which has advanced to the playoffs of the prestigious U.S. Soccer Development Academy three of the last four seasons.
+Bryan Scales is in his sixth season with the Revolution Academy.
+The 2014-15 season is his fifth year as the Director of Youth Development after being promoted to that position in November 2010.
+Scales has also served as the head coach of the Under-16 squad since 2009.

-Scales oversees the entire youth development program, including day-to-day management of the Revolution's Under-18, Under-16 and Under-14 teams.
-The U18s and U16s are now in their sixth season playing in the U.S. Soccer Development Academy, while the new Under-14 team is in its second season after being added ahead of the 2012-13 season.
+Scales oversees all of the Revolution Academy teams, including day-to-day management of the Revolution's Under-18, Under-16 and Under-14 teams.
+The U18s and U16s are now in their seventh season playing in the U.S. Soccer Development Academy, while the Under-14 team is in its third season after being added ahead of the 2012-13 season.

-He also works directly with the Revolution's technical staff to create and implement the youth teams' coaching curriculum, development philosophy and training methods.
-In his position as Director of Youth Development, Scales coordinates with the first team technical staff on which Academy players are called up to train with the first team or play on the team’s PDL affiliate, Real Boston Rams.
+Scales oversees the academy staff, and creates and implements the youth teams' coaching curriculum, development philosophy and training methods.
+In his position as Director of Youth Development, Scales coordinates with the first team technical staff on which Academy players are selected to train with the first team or play with the team’s PDL affiliate, the Real Boston Rams.

 In 2010, Scales earned Eastern Conference coach of the year honors from U.S. Soccer after leading the U16 squad to the Northeast Division title and its first-ever appearance in the U.S. Soccer Development Academy playoffs.
 Following the season, the Revolution signed its first ever Homegrown player, then 15-year old Diego Fagundez.
-In December 2012, Revolution then added its second Homegrown signing in Scott Caldwell, who led Major League Soccer in minutes played by a former Academy player in 2013.
+In December 2012, the Revolution then added its second Homegrown signing in Scott Caldwell, who led Major League Soccer in minutes played by a former Academy player in 2013.